ColumbiaDVMM/ColumbiaImageSearch/setup/README.md

 # Setup

 This folder contains the docker-compose files and some setup scripts to ease the setup process of the system.
+Install docker-compose on your system following the guidelines at: https://docs.docker.com/compose/install/

 ## All-in-one setup